Tension Remodeling Controls Topological Transitions in Epithelial Tissues: Introduction

 Experimental observations of controlled cell neighbor exchanges contrast with existing vertex models of epithelial tissues~\cite{fletcher2014,alt2017}, where stationary 4-fold vertices do not naturally arise and are energetically unstable~\cite{spencer2017vertex}.
 Furthermore, experiments showed that 4-fold and higher-order vertices often restore the original cell junction, resulting in a reversible T1 process~\cite{jessica2016local,finegan2019tricellular,curran2017myosin}.
 By contrast, most theoretical studies treat the creation and resolution of 4-fold vertices as an instantaneous and unidirectional event triggered by junctions contracting below a length threshold \cite{comelles2021epithelial} or if neighbor exchange is energetically favorable~\cite{staddon2018,yamamoto2022non}.
 Others have engineered the formation of higher-order vertices by ad-hoc rules.
 For instance, Farhadifar et al. \cite{farhadifar2007influence,farhadifar2009dynamics} enforced the creation of 4-fold vertices by joining proximal three-fold vertices, and stalling their subsequent resolution.
 On the other hand, there have been recent theoretical efforts to understand the impact of non-instantaneous resolution of 4-fold vertices and probabilistic T1 events \cite{yan2019multicellular, das2021controlled, erdemci2021effect,finegan2019tricellular}.
-However, in all these studies, stalling of T1 events were imposed by ad-hoc rules, and they did not naturally arise from the system mechanics.
+However, these studies impose the stalling of T1 events by ad-hoc rules, and they did not naturally arise from the underlying mechanics of the tissue.